russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/copilot-vs-azure-openai.md

-# Copilot Studio vs. Azure AI Studio: Detailed Comparison
+# Copilot Studio vs. Azure Foundry: Detailed Comparison

 ## Introduction

-Microsoft offers two powerful platforms for creating AI solutions - Copilot Studio and Azure AI Studio (formerly known as Azure AI Foundry).
+Microsoft offers two powerful platforms for creating AI solutions - Copilot Studio and Azure Foundry.
 While both platforms enable organizations to build intelligent solutions, they serve different purposes, target different users, and excel in different scenarios.
 This document provides a comprehensive comparison to help you choose the right platform for your needs.

 ## Platform Overview